michaelsballoni/mscript/README.md

 !
 With no initial value, the variable has the null value
 $ new_variable = "initial value"

 !
+Evaluate an expression and ignore the resultant value !
+Useful for things like some_list.add(...)
+* some_expression

+!
 A variable assignment
 !
 Once a variable has a non-null value, the variable cannot be assigned ! to a value of another type